In The Kettle, the Shriek (Gold Wake Press, 2013)

-My first collection of poems, now available from Gold Wake Press.
+My first collection of poems.
 If you'd like to purchase a signed copy of this book directly from me (or multiple signed copies), please get in touch.

 If you'd like to talk about this book, review it, or feature it, let's talk!